Leeo97one/discord-soundcloud/README.md

 _The icon is different but once you open it, the SoundCloud logo will appear in your taskbar_
 ![alt text](https://i.imgur.com/Fa03Ee9.png)

 **MAC INSTRUCTIONS -** Currently, there is no executable that is compatible with Mac.
-Although if you're tech savvy, you can clone the repository and run it using the instructions provided below for devs :)
+Although if you're tech savvy, you can clone the repository and run it using the instructions provided below for devs, just make sure you run Terminal instead of CMD :)